Piano Concerto No. 21 (Mozart)

 The Piano Concerto No. 21 in C major, K. 467, was completed on 9 March 1785 by Wolfgang Amadeus Mozart, four weeks after the completion of the previous D minor concerto, K. 466.

 The autograph manuscript of the concerto is preserved in the Morgan Library & Museum, New York City.

+A typical performance of the concerto lasts roughly 30 minutes.

 Structure

 The concerto is scored for solo piano, flute, two oboes, two bassoons, two horns in C, two trumpets in C, timpani and strings.